-How Your South Dakota LLC Will Be Taxed
+How Your LLC Will Be Taxed

-South Dakota State Tax on Your LLC Earnings
+South Dakota Income Tax

-If you sell physical products or certain types of services, you may need to collect sales tax (also known as sales and use tax) and then pay it to the SD Department of Revenue.
-South Dakota sales tax is collected at the point of purchase.
-Sales tax rates do vary depending on the region, county or city where you are located.
+If you sell physical products or certain types of services, you may need to collect sales tax and then pay it to the South Dakota Division of Taxation.
+South Dakota's sales tax is typically collected at the point of purchase.There is a single, statewide static tax rate of 4.5% in South Dakota.

-You will typically need to collect South Dakota sales tax on:
+You'll typically need to collect South Dakota sales tax on:

 - Tangible, personal property and goods that you sell like furniture, cars, electronics, appliances, books, raw materials, etc.

-Most states do not levy sales tax on goods that are considered necessities, like food, medications, clothing or gas.
+Most states do not levy sales tax or gross receipts tax on goods that are considered necessities, like food, medications, clothing or gas.
 Check with the South Dakota Division of Taxation to confirm whether your business is required to collect South Dakota sales tax.

 Federal Taxes for LLCs

 Federal Self-Employment Tax

-You will be able to deduct your business expenses from your income when working out how much self-employment tax you owe.
+You’ll be able to deduct some of your business expenses from your income when calculating how much self-employment tax you owe.

-The Internal Revenue Service allows LLCs to ask to be treated as an S Corporation for tax purposes, provided your business meets certain requirements.
-This can help you reduce the amount of self-employment tax that you pay by declaring some of your income as salary and other income as distributions or withdrawals.
+The Internal Revenue Service allows an LLC to be treated as an S Corporation for tax purposes, provided your business meets certain requirements.
+This can help you reduce the amount of self-employment tax you pay by allowing you to declare some of your income as salary and other income as distributions or withdrawals.

 Federal Income Tax

-You only pay federal income tax on your LLC profits that you take out of the business, less certain deductions and allowances.
-This includes your tax-free amount, plus LLC business expenses and other deductions for areas such as healthcare and some retirement plans.
+You only pay federal income tax on profits you take out of the business, less certain deductions and allowances.
+This includes your tax-free amount, plus business expenses and other deductions for areas such as healthcare and some retirement plans.

 Employee and Employer Taxes

 If you pay employees, there are some slightly different tax implications.
-Speak to your accountant to get clear guidance for your own unique situation.
+Speak to your accountant to get clear guidance for your unique situation.

-You may also need to pay insurance for any employees, like employee compensation insurance or unemployment tax.
-There will also be other requirements you have for employees.
+You may also need to pay insurance for any employees, such as employee compensation insurance or unemployment tax.

-Depending on the industry you are in, your South Dakota LLC may be liable for certain other taxes and duties.
-For example, if you sell gasoline you may need to pay a tax on any fuel you sell.
-Likewise, if you import or export goods you may need to pay certain duties.
+Depending on your industry, you may be liable for certain other taxes and duties.
+For example, if you sell gasoline, you may need to pay a tax on any fuel you sell.
+Likewise, if you import or export goods, you may need to pay certain duties.

-Most LLCs must pay estimated taxes throughout the year, depending on the amount of income and profit you expect to make.
+Most LLCs must pay estimated taxes throughout the year, depending on the amount of profit and income you expect to make.
 The most common types of estimated tax are: